Guided tours1h 45minFree cancellation up to 24h before

 Our take

-This is the middle ground between the standard guided tour and the private tour: you pay slightly more than in a large group (from €56) in exchange for a small group, where you can hear the guide better and don't have to jostle for position.
+This is the middle ground between the standard guided tour and the private tour: you pay a little more in exchange for a small group, where you can hear the guide better and don't have to jostle for position.
 The operator has a good score (4.7) and enough volume — over 3,700 reviews — to trust, and the content is the same as any guided tour: façades, interior and school.
 Its real strong point, beyond the small group, is accessibility: it's the guided visit that expressly declares wheelchair access, with special entry to the monument.
-If that's your need, this is the option in the comparison.
-What it doesn't include are the towers or any transfer, and the meeting point — by the Modernist Lamppost, between the KFC and the Hard Rock — is a busy one: arrive with time to spare.
-If the large group doesn't bother you, the skip-the-line guided tour is cheaper; if you want one-to-one attention, the jump is to the private tour.
+If that's your need, this is the option.
+What it doesn't include are the towers or any transfer, and the meeting point — Avenida de Gaudí, 1 — is a busy one: arrive with time to spare.

 What's included